 Let’s find out:

-1. Sweet Potato: Locally grown sweet potatoes are an Okinawan staple and although we cannot access the same sweet potatoes that the Okinawans can, our varieties are still incredibly healthy options.
-Sweet potatoes contain a lot of the nutrients that the average person needs more of.
-They are low in glycemic index, high in soluble fibre ( which helps manage blood sugar+ blood cholesterol) , vitamin A and a host of potent anti-oxidant compounds which make them an excellent starch choice at any meal.
+1. Sweet Potato: Sweet potatoes contain a lot of the nutrients that the average person needs more of.
+They are low in glycemic index, high in soluble fibre ( which helps manage blood sugar+ blood cholesterol) , beta-carotene and a host of potent anti-oxidant compounds which make them an excellent starch choice at any meal.

 2. Bitter Melon/Gourd: These very low calorie vegetables resemble cucumbers with a rough exterior and are exceptionally high in soluble fibre.
 They are often used in Okinawa either raw or cooked in both salads and stir frys.